wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/39-notes-on-statement-by-barnes.md

 ---
+doc_date: '1966-04-18'
+doc_num: 39
+doc_order: 39
+naa_refs:
+- naa_barcode: 546858
+  naa_control_symbol: 936/5 PART 4
+  naa_series: A1838
+  reference: '[NAA: A1838, 936/5 part 4]'
-title: "39 Notes On Statement By Barnes"
+title: Notes On Statement By Barnes
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9547
 vol_id: 26
-doc_date: 1966-04-18
-barcode: 546858
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 39 Notes On Statement By Barnes

 Canberra, 18 April 1966

 Confidential

  **Exploratory talks—constitutional development in Papua and New Guinea**

-[_matter omitted_]
+[ _matter omitted_ ]

 I am very glad to welcome you to this parliamentary building and to Canberra for our talks on constitutional development.